 Appropriate Vaccine Usage

-This datapoint measures the percent of long-term residents who were given the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these types of vaccines indispensable.
+This metric is a measure of the percent of long-term care residents that were administered the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for seniors, making these types of vaccines critical to patient well-being.

 Residents Maintain Autonomy

-This is the percentage of residents who needed more assistance with activities of daily living over time.
+This datapoint measures the percentage of long-term stay patients who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile